 This course offers critical assessments of the varieties, structures, and directions of modern social theories, with major emphasis on their relevance and usefulness for understanding contemporary social systems.

-REGULAR PREREQUISITES and Sociology 301 Lectures and seminars: Three hours a week
+REGULAR PREREQUISITES, Sociology 301 and permission of instructor

 305 DEMOGRAPHY

 This course is an introduction to the study of human population.
 It exposes students to the essential theory and methods of analysis of populations, while focusing on the major elements of all population systems - composition, distribution, demographic processes, change - and the interrelationships among these elements.
 Students are introduced to a number of "population problems", and to the role of demographics and of population policy in modern society.